GabrielRJn/Reservations/README.md

 # How to run the project with your MySql Workbench (Not using attached SQL resources)
 Step 1: Go to applications.properties
-Step 2: Modify the spring datasource properties to your SQL connection spring.mvc.pathmatch.matching-strategy=ant-path-matcher
+Step 2: Modify the below spring datasource properties to your SQL connection

+//ant path matcher is needed if you are using Swagger to interact with the API

+spring.mvc.pathmatch.matching-strategy=ant-path-matcher

 spring.datasource.url=jdbc:{sql connection here}